Te Manahua New Zealand Universities Women in Leadership Programme (NZUWiL)

 Are you a potential leader?

 The Te Manahua New Zealand Universities Women in Leadership Programme (NZUWiL) exists to support, encourage and contribute to the development of women who are, or aspire to be, leaders within the university sector.
 Our goal is to increase women’s leadership capabilities and influence by enhancing their personal, professional and national-level skills and networks.
 This nationwide programme is endorsed by Universities New Zealand and developed by a steering group of experienced academic and senior women leaders.
-The Rt Hon Dame Patsy Reddy, Governor General of New Zealand, was our Patron for her five-year term in office from 2017–2021
+The Rt Hon Dame Patsy Reddy, Governor-General of New Zealand, was our Patron for her five-year term in office from 2017–2021

 Initial seed funding to set up the programme was provided by the Kate Edger Educational Charitable Trust, named in recognition of Kate Milligan Edger (1857–1935), the first woman to graduate with a Bachelor of Arts in the British Empire.
 Each programme participant is funded by their university.

-We offer two, five-day residential Te Manahua NZ Universities Women in Leadership programmes per annum.
-The first – for women in academic positions—in June and the second – for women in professional staff roles – in August.
+We offer two five-day residential Te Manahua New Zealand Universities Women in Leadership programmes a year.
+The first – for women in academic positions – is in June and the second – for women in professional staff roles – in August.
 For confirmation of programme dates, email your university's key contact person or the programme convenor, listed below.

-We also offer a Discipline Pod Programme for academic women employed at a one of the eight NZ universities who are earlier in their academic career and from disciplines with particular equity and/or human capital challenges.
+We also offer a Discipline Pod Programme for academic women employed at one of the eight New Zealand universities who are earlier in their academic career and from disciplines with particular equity and/or human capital challenges.
 The first pilot programme was held in 2017 and a further two programmes, for different discipline pod groupings, in 2018 and 2020.

-For more information on the Te Manahua NZUWiL Programme and its purpose, focus, background and model see our booklet – New Zealand Universities Women in Leadership Programme: Diversity in Leadership, promoting better sector performance.
+For more information on the Te Manahua NZUWiL Programme and its purpose, focus, background and model, see our booklet – New Zealand Universities Women in Leadership Programme: Diversity in Leadership, promoting better sector performance.
 There is also an infographic highlighting 12 years of achievements, a summary of an independent programme review conducted in 2019 by Lumin, and background information on our Te Manahua NZUWiL logo and Māori name.

-This programme is for women employed by one of New Zealand's eight universities.
-Each New Zealand university is responsible for selecting and funding at least two nominees for each Te Manahua NZUWiL programme.
-University women interested in applying should get in touch with their university key contact person, listed below, who can provide more information on the internal university application and selection process and timeframe.
+This programmes are for women employed by one of New Zealand's eight universities.
+Each university is responsible for selecting and funding at least two nominees for each programme.
+University women interested in applying should get in touch with their university's key contact person, listed below, who can provide more information on the internal university application and selection process and timeframe.

-We provide programmes for two related target groups for our 5-day residential programme:
+We provide five-day residential programmes for two related target groups:

-women in, or aspiring to, senior administrative leadership positions.
-This includes those with responsibility for budget and people, including directors or managers of student administration, facilities management, student services, communications and marketing, student recruitment, human resources, international, legal, library, faculty registrars and school managers from large schools.
+- Women in, or aspiring to, senior administrative leadership positions.
+This includes those responsible for budgets and people, including directors or managers of student administration, facilities management, student services, communications and marketing, student recruitment, human resources, international, legal, library, faculty registrars and school managers from large schools.

-Diversity and Inclusion: The programme is committed to encouraging diversity and inclusion, so we welcome people from a wide variety of backgrounds and disciplines.
-We are particularly keen to assist women from under-represented groups, such as women in science and engineering, or Māori and Pasifika women and women from a range of minority ethnic communities e.g. Asian, Indian, African…to participate in the Te Manahua NZUWiL programme.
+The Te Manahua NZUWiL Programme is committed to encouraging diversity and inclusion, so we welcome people from a wide variety of backgrounds and disciplines.
+We are particularly keen to assist women from under-represented groups, such as women in science and engineering, or Māori and Pasifika women and women from a range of minority ethnic communities – e.g., Asian, Indian, African – to participate in the programme.

-In 2011 the Steering Group established two partially funded Te Manahua NZUWiL Scholarships for Māori and Pasifika women for our 5-day residential programmes.
+In 2011 the steering group established two partially funded Te Manahua NZUWiL Scholarships for Māori and Pasifika women for our five-day residential programmes.
 The universities are invited to select and submit their nominations for these scholarship places in addition to the two nominations already sought.
-Information can be provided by the university key contact person.
-To date we have awarded 43 scholarships and have seen an increase in the overall diversity of our participant groups.
+Information can be provided by your university's key contact person, listed below.
+To date we have awarded 45 scholarships and have seen an increase in the overall diversity of our participant groups.

-Our discipline pod programme, held over three days, is designed for women at lecturer and senior lecturer levels with a completed doctorate who are academic staff members from the targeted discipline group.
-We will consider nominations from women in roles such as post doctorate research, research fellows and senior tutors working in the target disciplines, however priority will be permanent, tenured academics.
-All discipline pod nominees need to be endorsed and funded by their Dean and Head of Department i.e. home department and/or faculty.
+Our Discipline Pod Programme, held over three days, is designed for women at lecturer and senior lecturer levels with a completed doctorate who are academic staff members from the targeted discipline group.
+We will consider nominations from women in roles such as postdoctorate research, research fellows and senior tutors working in the target disciplines, but priority is given to permanent, tenured academics.
+All nominees need to be endorsed and funded by their dean and head of department – i.e., home department and/or faculty.

 What do our programmes involve?

-We run two 5-day intensive, interactive residential programmes, designed to stimulate, engage and boost the skills, leadership capacity and capability of women who attend.
-Those selected gain a great deal, and in return are expected to fully participate throughout the programme, including completing some pre-work.
+We run two five-day intensive, interactive residential programmes, designed to stimulate, engage and boost the skills, leadership capacity and capability of women who attend.
+Those selected gain a great deal and in return are expected to fully participate throughout the programme, including completing some pre-work.
 They should also be willing to host follow-up activities at their university and/or school/department.
-We want to build strong networks of women within tertiary institutions so that women leaders are supported, recognised and valued.
+We want to build strong networks of women within tertiary institutions so women leaders are supported, recognised and valued.

-To see what is included in the programmes, see the 2021 programme for academic women and the 2019 programme for women in professional positions.
-Note: Due to the impact of the global pandemic we deferred our 2020 programmes to 2021.
+To find out what is included in the programmes, see the 2022 programme for academic women and 2022 programme for women in professional positions.
+Note: due to the impact of Covid 19 we deferred our 2020 programmes to 2021.

-The discipline pod programme for academic women, earlier in their career, runs over three days and provides an opportunity for participants to build on their network and also join the national network of Te Manahua NZUWiL women from a range of disciplines and also to increase women’s academic identity and influence within their institutions and their discipline.
+The Discipline Pod Programme for academic women earlier in their career runs over three days and provides an opportunity for participants to build on their network, join the national network of Te Manahua NZUWiL women from a range of disciplines and increase their academic identity and influence within their universities and discipline.

-To see what was included in the Discipline Pod NZUWiL programmes, see the 2020 discipline pod programme and the 2018 discipline pod programme.
-Preparation is underway for a further discipline pod programme to be held in 2022 has been paused due to the impact of Covid-19.
+To find out what was included in previous Discipline Pod Programmes, see the 2020 programme and 2018 programme.
+Preparation for a further programme to be held in 2022 has been paused due to the impact of Covid-19.

-What do women gain from attending the programme?
+What do women gain from attending our programmes?

 The benefits are many.
 Some are personal gains; others help your university and wider environment as well.
 Women who have attended tell us the benefits included:

-- women leaders who become more confident and visible.
-Participants have successfully increased their public profile after implementing skills gained on the programme
+- Women leaders who become more confident and visible.
+Participants have successfully increased their public profile after implementing skills gained in ours programmes.

-- better gender balance in senior roles within universities, something Universities New Zealand – Te Pōkai Tara is committed to achieving
+- Better gender balance in senior roles within universities, something Universities New Zealand is committed to achieving.

 What kind of women attend the programmes?

 Women from a wide variety of disciplines, backgrounds, ages and geographical areas have attended the five-day residential programmes.
 Read the profiles of some participants from previous programmes.
-So far, 513 women have attended the courses; 278 academic women and 235 professional staff.
-All of New Zealand’s 8 universities have sent participants.
+So far, 532 women have attended the programmes: 298 academic women and 234 professional staff.
+All of New Zealand’s eight universities have sent participants.

-The Discipline Pod programme is run over three days for different discipline pod groupings for academic women employed as senior lecturers and lecturers.
-Read the profiles of some of the participants from previous discipline pod programmes.
-So far 55 academic women from all 8 New Zealand universities have attended this course.
-Disciplines have included Mathematics, Statistics, Accounting, Finance, Geology, Geography, Information Systems, Engineering, Environmental Sciences and Computer Science.
+The Discipline Pod Programme is run over three days for different discipline pod groupings for academic women employed as senior lecturers and lecturers.
+Read the profiles of some of the participants from previous programmes.
+So far, 55 academic women from all eight New Zealand universities have attended this programme.
+Disciplines have included mathematics, statistics, accounting, finance, geology, geography, information systems, engineering, environmental sciences and computer science.